School Counseling Corner

 Email: sseng@huusd.org

-School Counseling Topics by Month
+School Counseling Topics by Grade

 **Some topics may not be taught to all age groups.
 Younger grades in particular may spend more time on foundations of cooperation rather than learning about a topic like "civil debate." **